District Role in Parent and Family Engagement

 - Pay particular attention to parents who struggle financially, are disabled, demonstrate limited English proficiency or literacy, or who are members of a racial minority.

-Three Strategies That Will Help to Evaluate the Content & Effectiveness of Your Parent Involvement Policy
+Strategies That Will Help to Evaluate the Content & Effectiveness of Your Parent and Family Engagement Policy

 - Survey parents annually, at a minimum.
-Include questions that will identify barriers to parental involvement.
+Include questions that will identify barriers to parent and family engagement.

 - Make it possible for parents to help with the development of the annual evaluation and the analysis of the data it returns.

-- Document parent involvement.
-Sign–in sheets (workshops, meetings, conferences), schedules, training/informational materials, communications and brochures, and meeting notes are just a few of the ways in which districts can track implementation of their parent involvement policy.
+- Document parent and family engagement.
+Sign–in sheets (workshops, meetings, conferences), schedules, training/informational materials, communications and brochures, and meeting notes are just a few of the ways in which districts can track implementation of their parent and family engagement policy.
 Documentation is an essential part of compliance through the federal Comprehensive Program Review (CPR) program.

 Use findings from evaluation process to: